Towards strong uniformity for isogenies of prime degree: Type 1 isogenies over quadratic fields

 This prime arises.
 In fact we have the following more precise statement.

-\begin{proposition} \begin{enumerate} Let $K$ be the quadratic field $K=\Q(\sqrt{-71})$, let $\sigma$ be the nontrivial Galois automorphism of $K$, and define \item The field $K$ is the unique quadratic field for which there exists an elliptic curve $E$ with a $43$-isogeny of signature $(0,0)$. \item Any elliptic curve over $K$ with an isogeny as in $(1)$ has $j$-invariant $j_{43}$ or $\sigma(j_{43})$. \item The elliptic curve $E_{43}$ given by obtains a torsion point of degree $43$ over an extension of $K$ that is unramified at both primes dividing $43 \O_K$. \item There is no elliptic curve over a quadratic field that obtains a 43-torsion point over an everywhere unramified extension of that field. \end{enumerate} \end{proposition}
+\begin{proposition} \begin{enumerate} Let $K$ be the quadratic field $K=\Q(\sqrt{-71})$, let $\sigma$ be the nontrivial Galois automorphism of $K$, and define \item An elliptic curve $E$ over a quadratic field $K'$ admits a $43$-isogeny of signature $(0,0)$ if and only if $K' = K$ and $j(E) = j_{43}$ or $\sigma(j_{43})$. \item The elliptic curve $E_{43}$ given by obtains a torsion point of degree $43$ over an extension of $K$ that is unramified at both primes dividing $43 \O_K$. \item There is no elliptic curve over a quadratic field that obtains a 43-torsion point over an everywhere unramified extension of that field. \end{enumerate} \end{proposition}

 Before we start the proof we describe the rational and quadratic points on $X_0(43)$.
 The rational points on $X_0(43)$ have been classified in \cite{mazur1978rational} and the quadratic points in \cite{box2021quadratic}.
 The curve $X_0(43)$ has 3 rational points; two of these are cusps, and one corresponds to the elliptic curve with $j$-invariant $-88473600$, which has CM with the maximal order in $\Q(\sqrt{-43})$.
 This latter point is also one of the 4 ramification points of $X_0(43) \to X_0(43)^+$, and is denoted by $P_0$ in \cite[\S 4.1]{box2021quadratic}. $X_0(43)$ has infinitely many quadratic points.
 The curve $X_0(43)^+$ is a positive rank elliptic curve and pulling back rational points along $X_0(43) \to X_0(43)^+$ produces infinitely many quadratic points on $X_0(43)$.
 There are only 4 points that are not pullbacks of rational points on $X_0(43)^+$, their $j$-invariants can be found in \cite[\S 4.1]{box2021quadratic} and these are denoted $P_1, P_2, P_3$ and $P_4$ in Box's table in \emph{loc. cit.}.